thottiamrp/modernweb-2019dec9/Labs/Ch02-Browsers/1devtools/README.md

     Besides right-clicking in the browser display, and inspecting - you can also navigate and click on elements in the DOM section of the dev tools.

 1. In the CSS, practice changing the width of the box around your name, by:
-    * clicking the value 400px to highlight it
+    * clicking the current value to highlight it
     * hitting the up/down arrows to increment/decrement the value

 1. Change the background color:
-    * click the color value (#eeeeee) or the square of color - to launch the color picker
+    * click the color value (#eeeeee) or the square of color - to launch the color picker  - sometimes you may have to click around a bit on teh squeare of color value.
-    * choose a new color from color picker.
+    * choose a new color from color picker. you may need to hit return for your changes to stick.

 1. Center the text by adding a new property.
     * Click on the `value` that is for the last property in the list (probably `purple` after `color:` )